Scientific Name

 Origin

-This species is native to South Africa.
+Conophytum concavum is native to South Africa.
 It occurs in Riethuis, northeast of Hondeklipbaai in the Northern Cape, growing on saline quartz flats.

 Description

-Conophytum concavum is a dwarf succulent with two opposite leaves fused into one body with a subtranslucent apex and a depressed central fissure.
-It produces offsets readily to form a dense clump.
-The bodies are up to 0.8 inches (2 cm) tall and nearly equal in diameter, resembling small, green, pale yellow, or blushing peaches.
-Flowers are solitary, diurnal, honey-scented, and appear in late summer and early fall.
-They are daisy-like with white to rarely yellow petals.
+Conophytum concavum is a dwarf succulent with two opposite leaves fused into a body with a subtranslucent apex and a depressed central fissure.
+It produces offsets readily and forms a dense clump with age.
+The bodies can grow up to 0.8 inches (2 cm) tall and nearly equal in diameter, resembling small, green, pale yellow, or blushing peaches.

 How to Grow and Care for Conophytum concavum

 Light: This succulent needs bright light but does not like too much direct sun.
 To avoid sunburn, place your C. concavum in a position to receive a few hours of full sun in cooler periods of the day.
-The plant stretch if it needs more light.
+The plant stretches if it needs more light.

 Soil: C. concavum thrives best in porous soil mixes that allow water to drain away quickly.
 Use a commercial potting mix specially designed for growing succulents, or make your own.